anhng1106/prep-pilot/README.md

 AI features can be gated behind a **Stripe monthly subscription**:

-- Free users may have limited interview generations or limited analyses.
+- Free users can't access to interview generations and answers analyses.
 - Subscribed users unlock full mock interview creation and detailed AI analysis.
 - Billing and invoices are handled through Stripe and exposed in the user dashboard.